Apple Butter Pork Chops

 saucy apple butter pork chops in the slow cooker

 This easy recipe screams fall!
-My friend Brandi’s apple butter pork chops recipe inspired this recipe!
+My friend Brandi’s recipe inspired this recipe!
 We always have leftover apple butter, and this will be my go-to recipe to use it up.
-You can even use my slow cooker caramel apple butter!

 ingredients for apple butter pork chops on table

-• Bone-in pork chops – Bone-in pork chops work great for this pork chop apple recipe, though you can use ANY pork chop cut you want for this recipe; thick, thin, center cut, or boneless pork chops.
+Bone-in pork chops – Bone-in pork chops work great for this pork chop apple recipe.

-• Salt and pepper – Add salt and pepper to your pork chops.
+Salt and pepper – Add salt and pepper to your pork chops, this is all is needed for the apple butter is the star.

-• Apple Butter – Use store-bought or homemade stove-top apple butter, or make Slow Cooker Apple Butter or Slow Cooker Applesauce.
-There is no need to add any ground cinnamon or brown sugar, for the apple butter already has it.
-You can find apple butter on the jam aisle at the store.
+Apple Butter – Use store-bought or make Slow Cooker Apple Butter, you can even use my slow cooker caramel apple butter! .
+There is no need to add ground cinnamon or brown sugar, as the apple butter already contains it.
+You can find it on the jam aisle at the store.

 3 image collage on how to add pork chops and other ingredients for apple butter pork chops